Safety and guidelines

 Cellular telephone coverage varies and may not be available in all areas of Elk Island National Park.
 Be prepared for any emergency or delays that may arise as help may not be immediately available.

 Despite its close proximity to Edmonton, Elk Island National Park’s weather and road conditions can vary from the city.
-Check the Elk island National Park forecast and road condition using Alberta 511.
+Check the Elk Island National Park forecast and provincial road condition using Alberta 511.

 - Call Parks Canada Dispatch 1-877-852-3100 for incidents involving wildlife, campground disturbances, wildfire, poaching or search & rescue.
 Response times may vary